HL7/cql/input/pages/02-authorsguide.md

   [Condition: code = "Acute Pharyngitis Code"]
 ```

-Note the last example here is using the _equality_ operator ([.sym#=#]) to indicate the terminology match should be exact (meaning that it will consider code system version and display as well as the code and system).
+Note the last example here is using the _equality_ operator (<span class="sym">=</span>) to indicate the terminology match should be exact (meaning that it will consider code system version and display as well as the code and system).
 Equality, equivalence, and membership are the only allowed terminology comparison operators within a retrieve.

 ### Retrieve Context

-Within the [.id]#Patient# context, the results of any given retrieve will always be scoped to a single patient, as determined by the environment.
-For example, in a quality measure evaluation environment, the [.id]#Patient# context may be the current patient being considered.
-In a clinical decision support environment, the [.id]#Patient# context would be the patient for which guidance is being sought.
+Within the <span class="id">Patient</span> context, the results of any given retrieve will always be scoped to a single patient, as determined by the environment.
+For example, in a quality measure evaluation environment, the <span class="id">Patient</span> context may be the current patient being considered.
+In a clinical decision support environment, the <span class="id">Patient</span> context would be the patient for which guidance is being sought.

-By contrast, if the [.id]#Unfiltered# context is used, the results of any given retrieve will not be limited to a particular context.
+By contrast, if the <span class="id">Unfiltered</span> context is used, the results of any given retrieve will not be limited to a particular context.
 For example:

 ``` cql
 [Condition: "Acute Pharyngitis"] C where C.onsetDateTime during MeasurementPeriod
 ```

-When evaluated within the [.id]#Patient# context, the above example returns [.id]#"Acute Pharyngitis"# conditions that onset during [.id]#MeasurementPeriod# for the current patient only.
-In the [.id]#Unfiltered# context, this example returns all [.id]#"Acute Pharyngitis"# conditions that onset during [.id]#MeasurementPeriod#, regardless of patient.
+When evaluated within the <span class="id">Patient</span> context, the above example returns <span class="id">"Acute Pharyngitis"</span> conditions that onset during <span class="id">MeasurementPeriod</span> for the current patient only.
+In the <span class="id">Unfiltered</span> context, this example returns all <span class="id">"Acute Pharyngitis"</span> conditions that onset during <span class="id">MeasurementPeriod</span>, regardless of patient.

 As another example, consider the set of encounters: